ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 To show more information about a request, we can change the details column to show a link that opens the request details to the side.

 Follow these steps:
-- Click on the Column Settings button and select the details column
+- Click on the 'Column Settings' button and select the details column
-- Select Link in the Column renderer drop down
+- Select Link in the 'Column renderer' drop down
-- Enter '11ch' as the Custom Column Width
+- Enter '11ch' as the 'Custom Column Width'
-- Select Request Details in the View to open drop down
+- Select 'Request Details' in the 'View to open' drop down
-- Enter 'details' as the Link label
+- Enter 'details' as the 'Link label'
 - Check the 'Open link in Context pane' box

 ![Table Column Details](../../../../../images/azure-workbook-tips-and-tricks/table-column-details.png)

-Choose Save and Close to see the results.
+Choose 'Save and Close' to see the results.

 When you click on a details link, a context pane opens on the right of the screen showing the request properties.
 See the example below.

 ![Request Details](../../../../../images/azure-workbook-tips-and-tricks/request-details.png)